-Chinese Consumers on Healthy Eating
+Chinese Consumers Keen on Healthy Eating

-Increased awareness in health
+Increased health awareness

-Following the National Health Conference in 2016, China’s leaders ensured health became a national priority and announced the Healthy China 2030 Blueprint.
+Following China’s National Health Conference in 2016, leaders made health a national priority and announced the Healthy China 2030 Blueprint.
 In 2019, an action plan was released with 15 specific health-related goals to be achieved between 2020-30.
-Among these goals include reducing obesity, increasing overall physical activity, etc. These initiatives have helped drive increased awareness of health topics among Chinese consumers.
+Among these goals were reducing obesity rates and increasing overall physical activity levels.
+These initiatives helped drive greater attention to health topics among Chinese consumers.

-Young consumers’ attitude on health
+Young consumers’ attitudes to health

-As Chinese consumers become increasingly aware of health-related topics, more innovations and trends will be on their way.
-Interested in entering China but struggling to get a good understanding of the market and/or industry?
+Are you interested in entering the China market but struggling to understand it or your industry there?
 Contact us at ChoZan to help out on your China marketing research and strategy, or deliver custom corporate training for your internal marketing teams.
 You can also check out our range of FREE resources including reports, mini-books or blogs for more China-related insights.

 To get deeper insights into Chinese social media marketing and utilizing it to serve your business, join ChoZan, a training and resources platform for Chinese social media marketers.

 Please follow our official WeChat account to get more updates about the latest news, feature updates and case studies.

 Share this article on your favourite social media